WANNA GRAB MY

 It can be an overwhelming question though because if you Google this, there’s infinite different ideas out there about what you should do.
 “Oh, this is the answer.
 This is the answer.
 That’s the answer.
 This.”
 And they’re all contradicting each other, right?

-One fertility diet says don’t eat dairy and then another fertility diet says, “Oh eat lots and lots of dairy.
+One fertility diet says don’t eat dairy when you want to get pregnant and then another fertility diet says, “Oh eat lots and lots of dairy.
 Just eat dairy until it’s coming out of your ears.
 That’s what worked for me.”

 Or, “This is the fertility diet.”
-So it can get pretty overwhelming and confusing out there.
+It can get pretty overwhelming and confusing out there.
 I’m just going to be another voice out there on the internet that adds to all these various opinions.
 I can tell you that my voice is backed by 10 years of clinical practice as a fertility specialist and doctor of Chinese medicine.
-So I’m a licensed practitioner of Chinese medicine and I also have an online program and fertility activation method where I’ve helped thousands of women around the world conceive their babies, I’ve helped thousands of women in my community in San Diego, California, have their babies in my 10 years of clinical practice.
-And I’m also practicing medicine that’s been around for thousands of years, it’s time tested and used on billions of people.
+I’m a licensed practitioner of Chinese medicine and I also have an online program, the Fertility Activation Method, where I’ve helped thousands of women around the world conceive their babies.
+I’ve helped thousands of women in my community in San Diego, California have their babies in my 10 years of clinical practice.
+I’m also practicing medicine that’s been around for thousands of years.
+It’s time tested and used on billions of people.

 I personally trust this system because I’ve just seen it work again and again and again and again, and it’s just been around for so long.
-So it’s so much beyond me.
-It took like five years of training, I had to take this really difficult exam to become licensed.
-So I’m not just some person who just was like, “Well, you know what?
+I’m not just some person who just was like, “Well, you know what?
 I drank a ton of milk and got pregnant.”
 Or somebody who’s just decided that they got this message from the ether and they now know the perfect diet to tell everybody to use.
 This is based on science.
 It’s based on a solid medical system.
 So I’ll just preface it with that and if it resonates with you and you trust what I have to say, then awesome.
 I’m just putting this out there because I want to help you and because I’ve helped thousands of women.
-So this is what my recommendations are based on.

 Let’s just start with some basics that I think that nobody can argue with.